 Transnational organised crime has a direct impact on Australia and the standards of living the community enjoys, whether through terrorism, drugs, offences against children or money laundering.

-The Australian Federal Police (AFP) recently published the report International Engagement 2020 and Beyond, which is the cornerstone of a strategy to protect Australia’s national security from transnational serious and organised crime and terrorism into the future.
+In 2017 the Australian Federal Police (AFP) published the report International Engagement 2020 and Beyond, which is the cornerstone of a strategy to protect Australia’s national security from transnational serious and organised crime and terrorism into the future.

 What is international engagement?